Home » Our School » Exam results and performance data » Exam Information

 Candidates will be informed of their mark (this will NOT be a grade) and it is possible to appeal this mark if you do not feel that the correct marking procedures have been followed.
 Please speak to the Exams Officer for further information or see the appeals procedure on our website.

 Candidates receive an individual Statement of Entry from the school showing entry details for specific exams, this gives candidates and parents/carers an opportunity to speak with teachers where they have questions and before the final entry deadline.
-You must check that all personal details (date of birth, spelling of names) are accurate as these will appear on certificates and it may be difficult to change them once certificates are awarded.
+You must check that all personal details (date of birth, spelling of names) are accurate as these will appear on certificates and it may be difficult for you to change them once certificates are awarded.
 If you think these are incorrect, please speak to the Exams Officer.

 A personal timetable will be given to each student, showing dates and times of each exam.
 Once you receive it, check it carefully.
 If you think something is wrong, see the Exams Officer immediately.